Lost in relativist jungle

 Donald Davidson takes the word; "If coherence is a test of truth, then it is a direct link to epistemology, because we have reason to believe that many of our beliefs are coherent with others, and in that case we also have reason to assume that many of our beliefs are true ”(Davidson, 2000).
 A far-fetched analogy to Davidson's paragraph would be that one of those boats outside the resort town probably has truth on board.

 Perhaps one should look through epistemology, the study of knowledge.
 I see epistemology and knowledge illustrated in a picture; two circles next to each other that partially overlap, truth is one circle and beliefs are the other and in the overlap area between the two there gleams "knowledge" in yellow.
 Idealistic almost.
 Beliefs are things that people have and they do not exist outside of consciousness, probably.
 Some philosophers believe that beliefs are like an outline, a psychological framework.
 That means that a person is inclined to behave in a way as if what they believe is true.
 A belief is a statement that a person accepts as a representation of what the world is like.
 Beliefs can be about false statements and thus be highly inaccurate since the person accepts them as being true.
 Critical distinction then; a statement can be true or false while beliefs can be about true and false statements even if the person always accepts them as true.
 Believe it or not but at random I look up a page in Comte-Sponville's "A small treatise on the Great Virtues" and read the underlining there; "knowledge, which applies to being, does not say anything about how one should be; knowledge does not judge, knowledge does not govern.
 The truth forces itself on everybody, of course, but it imposes nothing."
-(Translated from the Swedish version, so again some crucial insight might be missing).
-Now I am a little confused and the only thing I come to think of is another Tranströmer quote "There is rain above my ceilings and I'm a rain gutter for impressions."
+(Translated from the Swedish version, so again some crucial nuance might be missing).
+Now I am a little confused and the only thing I come to think of is another Tranströmer quote: "There is rain above my ceilings and I'm a rain gutter for impressions."
 I wander backwards in Comte-Sponville's text and read the following on the same page (page 200); "For those who recognize that value and truth are two different orders (one related to knowledge, the other with desire), there is in this separation on the contrary an extra reason to be tolerant: even if we would have access to the absolute truth this would not actually force all people to respect the same values, and consequently it would not force them to live the same way ”.

 Typical, too.
 I who thought I was on to something absolute.
 If anything could be easy.
 Again a Tranströmer quote is flickering past like a butterfly; "And the creature with glued eyes who wants to walk in the middle of the stream downstream throws himself straight ahead without trembling in a raging hunger for simplicity".
 This is starting to look like a collage of miscellaneous quotes.
 And poor Tranströmer, he is quoted ad nauseam by now.
 I have internalized his words and they often pop up for me in outings like these.
 Okay, here comes a promise; no more Tranströmer quotes in this wall of text.